usalko/fluent/doc/md/graphql.md

 through the `generate.go` file.
 The full example can be found in the [ent/contrib repository](https://github.com/usalko/contrib/blob/master/ fluent_gql/internal/todo).

 3\.
-Run codegen for your ent project:
+Run codegen for your fluent project:

 ```console
 go generate ./...